Fort Drum’s volunteers recognized for outstanding community service

 |0

-This work, Fort Drum’s volunteers recognized for outstanding community service [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum’s volunteers recognized for outstanding community service, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT